AMYOTROPHIC LATERAL SCLEROSIS

 Upper motor neuron demyelination and dysfunction cause limb spasticity, hyperreflexia (including Babinski sign and a brisk jaw-jerk reflex), and emotional lability.
 Limb weakness, a lower motor neuron dysfunction, is the first symptom in 65% of patients.4 Other associated lower motor neuron dysfunctions include atrophy, cramps, fasciculations, dysarthria, dysphagia, and difficulty in mastication.
 At the time of initial presentation, asymmetric extremity cramping, fatigue, weakness, muscle fasciculations, and atrophy can be seen, especially in the upper extremities.5 Facial weakness, dysarthria, tongue weakness, atrophy, and fasciculations can be seen with bulbar lower motor neuron dysfunction.
 Despite these profound motor findings, sensory and cognitive function is usually spared.
 Regardless of the initial symptoms, widespread motor and respiratory dysfunction progresses within weeks to months.
 Significant extremity atrophy occurs, as well as fasciculations, hyperreflexia, foot drop, and claw deformity of the hand.
 Patients also may develop monotonous speech caused by tongue atrophy, despite the relative sparing of facial and eye movements.
 Some patients eventually diagnosed as having ALS present initially with cervical or back pain consistent with an acute compressive radiculopathy.
 Despite successful operative intervention, significant muscle wasting consistent with motor neuron dysfunction develops shortly after the procedure.6 Progressive respiratory muscle weakness initially causes exertional dyspnea and eventual dyspnea at rest.
 Overt dementia and parkinsonism may occur in up to 15% of patients, especially those with ALS.
 Other cognitive problems, such as apathy, poor attention and motivation, and altered social skills, may be noted.

-The clinical diagnosis of ALS is suggested when there are signs of both upper and lower motor neuron dysfunction, including weakness, muscle atrophy, fasciculations, and hyporeflexia without other CNS dysfunction.7 Given the complexity of diagnosing ...
+The clinical diagnosis of ALS is suggested when there are signs of both upper and lower motor neuron dysfunction, including weakness, muscle atrophy, fasciculations, and hyporeflexia without other CNS dysfunction.7 Given ...